bastienleonard/pysfml-cython/doc/sphinx/source/reference/audio.rst

    .. classmethod:: load_from_file(filename)

-      Load the sound buffer from a file. :exc:`PySFMLException` is raised if loading fails.
+      Load the sound buffer from a file.

+      :exc:`PySFMLException` is an error occurs.

    .. classmethod:: load_from_memory(bytes data)

-      Load the sound buffer from a file in memory. :exc:`PySFMLException` is raised if loading
-      fails. *data* should be ``str`` object in Python 2, and a ``bytes`` object in Python 3.
+      Load the sound buffer from a file in memory. *data* should be ``str`` object in Python 2, and a ``bytes`` object in Python 3.

+      :exc:`PySFMLException` is raised if an error occurs.

    .. classmethod:: load_from_samples(list samples, int channel_count,\
                                       int sample_rate)